GurinderS120/sfsu-study-partner/README.md

 ### Getting Started:

-1. Go the our project's root folder and run `npm install`
+1. Go to our project's root folder and run `npm install`
 2. In order to spin up the development server run `npm run dev`

 ### pages directory/folder: